 Requirements for backflow assemblies installed on fire sprinkler water services

-- A Double Check Detector Assembly (DCDA) is typically the type of backflow assembly installed on fire sprinkler water services.
+1. A Double Check Detector Assembly (DCDA) is typically the type of backflow assembly installed on fire sprinkler water services.
 See note below.
 If the fire sprinkler service is fully metered (a meter approved by the Water Bureau for fire flow application and billing purposes) a Double Check Valve Assembly (DCVA) or Reduced Pressure Backflow Assembly (RPBA) may be installed depending on sprinkler system type.
-Note: A Reduced Pressure Detector Assembly (RPDA) is required to be installed where; storage tanks are provided, if the structure is considered a “high-rise” (requirement stated herein), if supplying marinas, moorages, premises having docks and piers, when rainwater-harvesting, storm-water and/or groundwater recovery and reuse systems are installed and/or that use or reuse treated wastewater (grey and/or black-water) for the purpose of augmenting the fire sprinkler system in any capacity.
+Note: A Reduced Pressure Detector Assembly (RPDA) is required to be installed where; storage tanks are provided, if the structure is considered a “high-rise” (requirement stated herein) if supplying marinas, moorages, premises having docks and piers, when rainwater-harvesting, storm-water and/or groundwater recovery and reuse systems are installed and/or that use, or reuse treated wastewater (grey and/or black-water).

-- Backflow assemblies installed on water services for fire use only; must be installed on private property at the property line (service connection/point-of-delivery as defined in the OAR) on the centerline of the city water service as it runs perpendicular from the R.O.W.
-Assemblies approved to be installed inside buildings or structures at the water riser/supply pipe, the riser/supply pipe location must meet location criteria as stated herein.
-If the available area between a building and the property line is adequate (determined by the Bureau), the vault, chamber or housing for the type of backflow assembly required must be installed outside the confines of the building or structure.
-If the available area is not able to accommodate the enclosure required (determined by the Bureau), the assembly must be installed on the water supply riser/supply pipe and conform to the AFF criteria on page 1, item 1of this document.
+2. Backflow assemblies installed on water services for fire use only; must be installed on private property at the property line (service connection/point-of-delivery as defined in the OAR) on the centerline of the city water service as it runs perpendicular from the R.O.W.
+Assemblies approved to be installed inside buildings or structures must be located at the water riser/supply pipe.
+The riser/supply pipe location must meet location criteria as stated herein.
+If the available area between a building and the property line is adequate (determined by the Bureau), the vault, chamber, or enclosure for the type of backflow assembly required must be installed outside the confines of the building or structure.
+If the available area is not able to accommodate the enclosure required (determined by the Bureau), the assembly must be installed on the water supply riser/supply pipe and conform to the AFF criteria as stated herein.
 The water riser/supply pipe must be installed 12” from the foundation frontage wall to centerline of pipe on the centerline of the city water service as it runs perpendicular from the R.O.W.
 Prior to installing a backflow assembly within a building or structure, accurate drawings must be submitted to Portland Water Bureau Water Quality Inspection group for approval.
 Drawings must show property lines, building setbacks, identify street frontage, water main, service location and proposed backflow assembly type and location.
 An inspection fee must be paid to the Water Bureau prior to replacement of an existing assembly or newly installed assembly on a dedicated fire service.
 Where existing fire sprinkler system water piping is significantly remodeled (significance determined by the Bureau) or modified, unapproved assemblies and or devices are to be replaced with those currently approved.
-The installation must be compliant with this code and/or any applicable OAR Chapter 333 Rules.
+The installation must be compliant with this code and/or any applicable OAR.
 See OAR 333-061-0070, Section 14, which specifically addresses existing installations.
 Additionally, all piping for fire sprinkler system backflow assembly installations must be compliant with the local Fire code.
 Underground piping requires a minimum 3 feet of cover and may also require a permit be taken out from the Fire Marshal’s office.

-- When a DCDA is installed in a vault the metered by-pass must be plumbed on the side of the assembly opposite of the ladder.
+4. When a DCDA is installed in a vault the metered by-pass must be plumbed on the side of the assembly opposite of the ladder.
 4” clearance is required between the wall and the bypass, 24” clearance in front, 12” underneath, 3” at both ends and 36” vertically above the assembly body.
 Vaults must accommodate 6-feet of vertical headroom or have hinged double door opening frame and covers that accommodate the entire lay length of the assembly.
 Find more information related to vault lid and door applications under the section “Additional installation requirements for vaults and enclosures”.

 1. All Double Check Detector Assemblies (DCDA’s) and Reduced Pressure Detector Assemblies (RPDA’s) required to be installed by the Portland Water Bureau must be equipped with a Water Bureau approved bypass meter and compatible touchpad.
 The touchpad must be accessible from the right-of-way.

-- Only 5/8”x 3/4” Neptune T-10 meters with PROREAD or AUTOREAD registers are to be used.
+2. Only 5/8”x 3/4” Neptune T-10 positive displacement meters with high resolution registers are to be used.
 Registers must read in cubic feet.
 Touchpads must be compatible with these meters.
-Compatible touch-pads for the above meter are Neptune model #12081-000 (wall mount application), Neptune model 12223-150 (vault door application, requires 1 ¾” hole).
+Compatible touch-pads for the above meter are Neptune model #12081-000 (wall mount application), Neptune model 12223-150 (vault door application, requires a 1 ¾” hole).